keeyzar/flutterintl/README.md

 ## Features

+1. **SetUp intl**: If INTL is not yet set up: right click anywhere and click "Setup Flutter Intl".
+It will add imports, and fix your MaterialApp/CupertinoApps based on your settings
-1. **Internationalize file/directory**: Right click file or directory, select translate file/directory, choose strings to translate (e.g. print statements you may ignore).
+2. **Internationalize file/directory**: Right click file or directory, select translate file/directory, choose strings to translate (e.g. print statements you may ignore).
 Get a best guess for the intl keys (i.e. based on context of the file, and also filename) by AI.
 Accept and translate to all languages configured in your project.

-2. **Translate to new Language**: You can right-click on an `.arb` (Application Resource Bundle) file in the project view and choose the "Translate this to new Arb file" option.
+3. **Translate to new Language**: You can right-click on an `.arb` (Application Resource Bundle) file in the project view and choose the "Translate this to new Arb file" option.
 This action translates the entire file.

-3. **Translate missing keys**: go to untranslated-messages.txt and right-click anywhere, choose "Translate missing keys"  This will translate all missing keys in your project.
+4. **Translate missing keys**: go to untranslated-messages.txt and right-click anywhere, choose "Translate missing keys"  This will translate all missing keys in your project.

-4. **Custom instructions**: You can customize the instructions for the AI model to suit your translation needs.
+5. **Custom instructions**: You can customize the instructions for the AI model to suit your translation needs.
 This allows you to provide specific guidelines or context for the translations.

-5. **Select model**: You can choose between different AI models (e.g., gemini-flash, ...).
+6. **Select model**: You can choose between different AI models (e.g., gemini-flash, ...).
 I choose Gemini, because it's affordable, ridiculously fast and works well for this use case.
 Initially I had used openAI, but you all know what happened to them.
 They got steamrolled.

 ## Requirements

-To use this plugin, you need a Gemini API key.
-Please make sure you have the API key before proceeding.
+Nothing, but rate limits will apply - Please use a Gemini API Key.

 ## Possible Improvements
 Here are some ideas, if you want to improve (sorry for the code base)

-### Gemini without API key
-Gemini has a free tier, with very strict limitations, but that's enough for an initial test for users.
-If they want to speed up things, they can add their own API key.
+### separate tree for ignored entries

+- When localizing, some things are just never localized
+- Don't mark them by default
+- how to identify them? hash with file + context + string
+- show them in a separate view somehow.
+- mark them as ignored, when not translated, once
+- still show them (e.g. in a second tab, when tabbed (ignored from previous runs)

 ### Performance Speedup by translating multiple keys per request instead of one